kmonteros/ai-case-study/README.md

    Given the sensitive nature of healthcare, Nabla places a strong emphasis on data privacy and security.
 To ensure high protection, Nabla never stores user data, such as audio and transcripts, beyond the moment needed to generate summaries.
-They adhere to HIPAA and GDPR standards through an external API and are committed to never selling data or training their models using patient information.
-“All stored transcripts and notes are protected with two layers of encryption (system and application), using strong cryptography standards.
+They adhere to HIPAA and GDPR standards through an external [API](https://www.cloudflare.com/learning/security/api/what-is-an-api/#:~:text=An%20application%20programming%20interface%20(API)%20is%20a%20set%20of%20rules,data%20to%20another%20software%20program.) and are committed to never selling data or training their models using patient information.
+ > “All stored transcripts and notes are protected with two layers of encryption (system and application), using strong cryptography standards.
 This data processing is done on Nabla's infrastructure in Google Cloud Platform (GCP) and Microsoft Azure, in strict compliance with both HIPAA and GDPR.